Proteas survive the maddest game in World Cup history

 Miller, Brevis and Marco Jansen scratched together enough runs to ensure a competitive total of 187/6, but Proteas skipper Aiden Markram felt his team “left a few [runs] out there”.

-Gurbaz gave the Afghanistanis the perfect start and they were ahead of the required run rate until they also lost a few wickets in one over.
+Gurbaz gave the Afghans the perfect start, and they were ahead of the required run rate until they also lost a few wickets in one over.

 Gurbaz, who struck seven sixes and four boundaries, was outfoxed by Maharaj bowling slower and wider and was beautifully caught by George Linde at short third man.
 Then Maharaj, De Kock and Miller combined to run out Darwish Rasooli to wrestle back the initiative for the Proteas.